Brachyplatystoma vaillantii: Distribution

-It grows to a length of 150 cm.
-Dorsum dark to light grey or brown, no spots or stripes.
-Ventrum much paler to give striking counter shading.

-It is entirely piscivorous preying on loricariids and other bottom-dwelling fish.

 Ecology

 It is found in both freshwater and brackish water systems.
 It is a demersal potamodromous fish commonly inhabits muddy waters and deeper, flowing channels.
+Developing young are carried downriver by the current, ending up in estuaries.
 Juveniles and sub adults are migratory.
+It is entirely piscivorous preying on loricariids and other bottom-dwelling fish.

+Relation to humans

+B. vaillantii is extremely important for local fisheries, often being the most caught fish by weight in Brazil, with a peak recorded catch of 29 thousand tons in the 1970s.
+Afterwards, the piramutaba stocks had shown signs of depletion, and subsequent recovery.